Sunday, September 24, 2017

 The "fairness" question has a lot to do with "safety valves" among other things.
 Without some checks on rampant greed, government officials can just be "bought out", and you end up with an oligarchy, rule by the wealthy, over time.

 Another safety valve involves the stock market.
 As I've said elsewhere in this blog, too low of taxes on the rich leaves too much money for stock market speculation at the top.
 The market crashes, and we ALL end up saddled with the increases to national debt that come with this.
-This debt saddles our descendents, too.
-Debt pay-off is a far higher percentage of middle class resources than upper class resources.
+This debt saddles our descendants, too.
+Debt pay-off is a far higher percentage of middle-class resources than upper class resources.

 After the first shock waves of the 2008 crash passed, the wealthy regained their wealth quickly.
 The middle class, which had already been struggling to maintain its place, keeps falling further behind.
 We really did bail out the rich more than the poor did.